CriticalHex/SFMLInstall/README.md

 ## vcpkg install

-This method utilizes vcpkg to link SFML to your Visual Studio project.
+This method utilizes vcpkg to link SFML to Visual Studio.
+Does not work for VSCode.

 ## Super Hacky Install